Cyrus Grace Dunham

-Cyrus Dunham (/ˈdʌnəm/ DUN-əm; born Grace Dunham on January 28, 1992) is an American writer, actor, and activist.
-Dunham is a published author, whose debut book, A Year Without A Name: A Memoir, was a Lambda Literary Award finalist.
-Dunham identifies as transmasculine nonbinary, and uses the pronoun he.
+Cyrus Dunham (/ˈdʌnəm/ DUN-əm; born Grace Dunham on January 28, 1992) is an American writer and actor whose debut book, A Year Without A Name: A Memoir, was a Lambda Literary Award finalist.
+Dunham identifies as transmasculine nonbinary and prefers the pronouns they/them in professional contexts.

 Early life

 Dunham was born and raised in New York City.
-His parents are artist and photographer Laurie Simmons and painter Carroll Dunham.
+Their parents are artist and photographer Laurie Simmons and painter Carroll Dunham.
 Dunham's older sister, Lena, is a writer, actress, and producer.

-He attended St. Ann's School in New York City, and wrote for the school newspaper and yearbook and spoke at the graduation.
+They attended St. Ann's School in New York City, and wrote for the school newspaper and yearbook and spoke at the graduation.
 As a high school student in 2009, Dunham received the Poetry Society of America's Louise Louis/Emily F. Bourne Student Poetry Award for the poem "Twin Oaks", which was judged for the competition by American poet Matthew Rohrer.

-He graduated from Brown University with a degree in urban studies in May 2014, and were a contributing writer for the student weekly The College Hill Independent.
+They graduated from Brown University with a degree in urban studies in May 2014, and was a contributing writer for the student weekly The College Hill Independent.